kixxauth/kixx-assert/README.md

 actual | any | The test subject reason | String | String used as the first part of the AssertionError message

+Passes if actual matches the pattern String or RegExp.

 ### assertions.isNotMatch
 __`KixxAssert.assertions.isNotMatch(pattern, actual, reason)`__